milianoo/ElasticSearch-Dotnet-Core/README.md

 ### Need to setup Elastic Search environment ?

-I used the ELK docker setup by @antoineco available at here [a link](https://github.com/deviantony/docker-elk)
+I used the ELK docker setup by @antoineco available at [here](https://github.com/deviantony/docker-elk)

+after lunch please visit http://127.0.0.1:9200

+However I made some small adjustments on my environment, to make it simpler, if you are interested use the files available in the ELK directory. and Run `docker-compose up`